4 times up Mont Ventoux: Jeffrey talks about his monster ride up the 'bare mountain'

 The fourth climb - Bédoin

-After the finish line: tips for others?
+After the finish line: tips for others Who want to climb Mont Ventoux 4 times?

 'When asked if Jeffrey has any tips for people who are hesitant to go for the Cinglé du Ventoux to go - or maybe the 4, 5 or 6 times, he says: "With a good nutrition strategy - 90 grams of carbohydrates per hour, with sports food your body is used to - you already come a long way.
 Furthermore, I found it super nice to have support along, to give a jacket or extra nutrition at the intermediate stops.
 And make sure you have a good gear on your bike, don't make it harder for yourself than necessary.'